Hoyasumii/bee-movie/README.md

 Hello.

-I didn't think you were c
+I didn't think you were co